mrkamel/search_cop/README.md

 ```

 AttrSearchable will by default `eager_load` the referenced associations, when
-you perform `Book.search(...)`. such that assocations of associations can as
+you perform `Book.search(...)`.
+Assocations of associations can thus as well be
-well be referenced:
+referenced and used:

 ```ruby
 class Book < ActiveRecord::Base